An Active Learning Framework for Efficient Robust Policy Search: Related Work

 \section{Related Work}

-\cite{ensemble-avg-wang} learn controllers with a specific funtional form using trajectories sampled for parameters drawn from an ensemble, and optimize for the average case performance. \cite{epopt} propose EPOpt, which learns a Neural Network (NN) policy using a model-free DRL algorithm, but on simulated domains sampled from an ensemble of models.
-An adversarial approach to training is taken that involves selectively exposing to the model-free learner only data from those sampled models on which it learner exhibits the least performance.
-Even though this is a more sophisticated approach than the former and is demonstrated to have greater performance and robustness, the number of trajectories collected is still very large. \cite{sysid} also propose an approach that optimizes the average case performance, but additionally performs explicit system identification, and the estimated model parameters are fed to a NN policy as additional context information alongside the original observations.
+\cite{ensemble-avg-wang} learn controllers with a specific functional form using trajectories sampled for parameters drawn from an ensemble, and optimize for the average case performance. \cite{epopt} propose EPOpt, which learns a Neural Network (NN) policy using a model-free DRL algorithm, but on simulated domains sampled from an ensemble of models.
+An adversarial approach to training is taken that involves selectively exposing to the model-free learner only data from those sampled models on which the learner exhibits the least performance.
+EPOpt optimizes the Conditional Value at Risk\cite{cvar-tamar}, which has also been used for learning robust options\cite{robust-options}.
+Even though this is a more sophisticated approach than the former and is demonstrated to have greater performance and robustness, the number of trajectories collected is still very large.
+A form of adversarial training is also employed in \cite{rarl} and \cite{robustrl}, but in these works, external (adversarial) disturbances are applied to the agent, rather than the model itself changing.

+\cite{sysid} propose an approach that optimizes the average case performance, but additionally performs explicit system identification, and the estimated model parameters are fed to a NN policy as additional context information alongside the original observations. \cite{bayessim} also uses system identification on data from the real world to decide the parameters on which to train. \cite{bayessysid} also perform system identification, but operate in a belief space over the model parameters.
 Again, the data requirements are quite large, both for policy learning as well as system identification.
-Approaches related to learning from an ensemble of models have also been studied under Domain Randomization (\cite{domrand}).

-A recent work that learns from an ensemble of models is (\cite{metrpo}), but the ensemble here consists of learned DNN models of the dynamics for use in Model Based RL, rather than being induced by changing physical properties of the environment.
-A similar ensemble generated by perturbing an already learned model is used for planning through in (\cite{ensemble-cio}).
+A recent work that learns from an ensemble of models is \cite{metrpo}, but the ensemble here consists of learned DNN models of the dynamics for use in Model Based RL, rather than being induced by changing physical properties of the environment.
+A similar ensemble generated by perturbing an already learned model is used for planning through in \cite{ensemble-cio}.
 This work also does not deal with model uncertainties with physical meaning.
+Approaches related to learning from an ensemble of models have also been studied under Dynamics Randomization \cite{dynrand} and Domain Randomization \cite{domrand}.